A Truly Andean Experience

 Hotel

-The alternative treks all end in, or before Aguas Calientes.
-The last night is spent at a hotel in the village, rather than camping.
-This 2 star hotel is included in the trek cost, and is based on a shared room.
-If you would like to upgrade your hotel, or prefer a single room, there will be an additional cost.
+All the related treks to Machu Picchu end in or before Aguas Calientes, so you’ll spend the last night in a hotel in the village rather than camping (shared room included in the trek cost).
+If you’d like to upgrade your hotel or prefer a single room, please consider that there will be an additional cost.

 Extras & Upgrades